-Found 70 - 80 results of 88 programs matching keyword "transit of venus sonification music audio wayne grim"
+Found 70 - 80 results of 89 programs matching keyword "transit of venus sonification music audio wayne grim"

+A detailed demonstration of how to make the saxophone-like membranophone, including a discussion of materials needed.
 The science behind the water bottle membranophone, including a discussion of how air vibrates the instrument's membrane, producing sound.

 Join Exploratorium staff Paul Doherty and Robyn Higdon as they discuss the Transit of Mercury.
 On November 8, 2006, Mercury slowly slid across the face of the sun during a relatively rare event known as a transit.
 The Exploratorium's Live@ crew was at the Kitt Peak National Observatory in Arizona to cover the event.
 This webcast includes a brief history of Kitt Peak and its 21 telescopes.
 At the age of eleven, Peter D'Amato ordered a Venus flytrap from Famous Monsters magazine; thus began a lifetime of cultivating carnivorous plants.
 His small apartment became an urban jungle, so he moved to Sebastopol, California, the home of California Carnivores, where he grows and sells hundreds of other-worldly plants whose traps range from those small enough to capture protozoa to those big enough to contain a rodent.
 Peter D'Amato of California Carnivores gives us a guided tour of the Venus Flytrap, one of the world's best-known carnivorous plants.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient- carbohydrates!
 A series of sometimes fiery demonstrations shows what the pressure and composition of Venus’s atmosphere are like.
 This program was presented in conjunction with the Exploratorium’s webcast of the 2004 transit of Venus.
 Astronomers in many parts of the world watched as Venus moved across the disk of the Sun, one of the rarest planetary alignments.
 The Exploratorium webcast this historic event from Greece.
 Astronomers in many parts of the world watched as Venus moved across the disk of the Sun, one of the rarest planetary alignments.
 The Exploratorium webcast this historic event from Greece.
-Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
-Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
-In this special Halloween edition, today's secret ingredient is: Plastic Bags!